 Uniformed band members, spirit squad and mascots may be admitted without a ticket.
-Band, spirit squad and mascots should enter though the media entrance on the south side of the arena and be seated in section 132.
-Please contact Julie Cain at jcain@uark.edu by April 1 if you plan to bring band and/or cheer.
+Band, spirit squad and mascots should enter though the Main Entrance (North Doors) and be seated in Section V. Please contact Cam Lazar at clazar@ia.ua.edu by March 31st if you have plans to bring band and/or cheer.